 The images you see from your web portal may differ from the images you see in this topic.
 These differences result from updates made to Team Services or your on-premises TFS, options that you or your admin have enabled, and which process was chosen when creating your team project—Agile, Scrum, or CMMI.
 However, the basic functionality available to you remains the same unless explicitly mentioned.

-Change the color for a WIT or workflow state
+Change the WIT color or workflow state color

 This topic addressed how to add and customize WITs and process configuration for Hosted XML and On-premises XML process models.
 For information on adding and customizing fields for Hosted XML and On-premises XML process models, see Add or modify a work item type.
 For the Inheritance process model , see Customize a process.